 The classic Saxony-style spinning wheel was invented over 500 years ago, and is still a symbol of the “olden days.”
-Although the spinning wheel is no longer a household necessity for the production of the family’s clothing, many crafters, knitters and fiber artists find great satisfaction in spinning their own yarns for knitting or weaving.
-In this two-day introductory spinning class, you will be introduced to fibers suitable for spinning, fiber preparation and spinning prepared fiber on a spinning wheel.
+Although the spinning wheel is no longer a household necessity for the production of the family’s clothing, many crafters, knitters, and fiber artists find great satisfaction in spinning their own yarns for knitting or weaving.
+In this two-day introductory spinning class, you will be introduced to fibers suitable for spinning, fiber preparation, and spinning prepared fiber on a spinning wheel.
 Participants are encouraged to bring their own working spinning wheel (both “Saxony” and “upright castle wheel” are acceptable.)
-The instructor will have three wheels available for students to share and develop their skills.
+The instructor will have three wheels available for students to share and to develop their skills.

 You will need the following tools for this class:

 All required tools/materials are provided by your instructor and North House and will be available once the course begins.